vicident/texture_nets/README.md

 th scripts/extract4_2.lua -gpu 1 -images_path path/to/image/dir
 ```

-### Train

 #
-The code was tested with 12Gb Nvidia Tesla K40m GPU and Ubuntu 14.04.
+Was tested with 12Gb Nvidia Tesla K40m GPU and Ubuntu 14.04.

 The code is based on [Justin Johnson's code](https://github.com/jcjohnson/neural-style) for artistic style.